adamhartford/ASHDatePicker/README.md

 # ASHDatePicker

 ASHDatePicker is an NSDatePicker subclass that provides an attached NSPopover.
+It is bindings compatible.

 ## Usage